Our Teachers

 Percussion

 Kristian has worked as a professional musician, both as a performer and educator for more than twenty years.
 He studied with jazz drummers Dave Robbins and Blaine Wikjord as well as percussionists Ken Moore, Graham Boyle and Craig Scott.
 Kristian performed for several cruise line companies, which took him to many exotic destinations, such as Tahiti, Mexico and the Western Caribbean.
 Kristian then toured extensively in Canada and the United States with the Russell Jackson Band (former bassist with BB King) from 2000 to 2003.
 While on tour, Kristian shared the stage with such names as renowned jazz saxophonist Donald Harrison (Art Blakey and the Jazz Messengers, Terence Blanchard,) and Matt ‘Guitar’ Murphy (The Blues Brothers.)
 In 2005, Kristian studied with world renowned jazz drummer, Jeff Hamilton (drummer with Oscar Peterson, Diana Krall, and many others.)
-Kristian also balances his time as a private drum set and mallet percussion teacher.
+Kristian also balances his time as a private drum set and mallet percussion teacher and is a member of the BC Registered Music Teachers Association.

 TONY CHOTEM, B.A.
 (McGill)